alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 we might finally stop wondering what the neighbour paid for their ticket and instead concentrate on our innate fears of being airborne.

+I am not an economist,
+but setting a fair price for every seat would leave the same margin for the airline than overcharging some people and underchanging others.
-Truth is, the amount of time spent to just book simple plane tickets could be used profitably by society to cure cancer in a few months, and have many people-years to spare.
+And meanwhile the amount of time now spent to just buy simple plane tickets without being robbed blind could be used profitably by society to cure cancer in a few months, and have many people-years to spare.

 ## Conclusions

-The situation stinks,
-but it is not unsolvable.
+The plane ticket pricing situation stinks, but it is not unsolvable.
 International regulation would probably be required to fix the situation completely.
 Meanwhile countries can start fixing the issue for national flights.
+Or we can just go on as usual!

 ### Acknowledgements